paulhibbitts/test-docsify-this/docs/README.md

     </select>
   </div>
   <div style="margin-top: -8px; opacity: 0.7; line-height: 1.4;">
   Embedding or presenting content?
-Try 100% for embeds or 80% for presentations
+Try 100% for embeds and 80% for presentations
   </div>
 </div>